Holliemin9090/Mammographic-mass-CAD-via-pseudo-color-mammogram-and-Mask-R-CNN/README.md

 The pseudo-color mammograms are then used as inputs for the Mask R-CNN.
 The Mask R-CNN is trained to perform simultaneous detection and segmentation of breast masses.
 We notice that using pseudo-color mammograms improved the detection and segmentation performance of Mask R-CNN when compared with using conventional grayscale mammograms.

 * Details on multi-scale morphological sifting (MMS): [Multi-scale sifting for mammographic mass detection and segmentation](https://iopscience.iop.org/article/10.1088/2057-1976/aafc07)

+## How to use the code:

+The method consists of 3 steps: pre-processing, pseudo-color image generation and Mask R-CNN detection/segmentation.

+### Pre-processing

+This step is to normalize the raw mammograms and pad them into a square shape.

+The main script is “Preprocess_mammo_mask.py”.
+The normalization function is in module “Preprocess_mammo.py” and the padding function is in “utility.py”.